microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 the input.

-Regardless of your logic, `ITelemetryBaseLogger` must be implemented, and you must call the `send()` method ultimately since it is the actual method that is piped to the container's telemetry system and sends the telemetry event.
+Regardless of your logic, `ITelemetryBaseLogger` must be implemented, and you must call the `send()` method ultimately since it is the actual method that is piped to the container's telemetry system and sends the telemetry events.

 To see an example of building custom logic into the telemetry implementation, see the `ITelemetryLogger` interface snippets below, or in the `@fluidframework/common-definitions` package for full details.